tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 **Reference**: Jiang, Z., Wei, L., & Kocaoglu, M. (2023).
 Approximate Causal Effect Identification under Weak Confounding. *Proceedings of the 40th International Conference on Machine Learning*, PMLR 202:15125-15143.
 See :doc:`references` for complete citation.

-**Description**: Uses mutual information constraints to bound causal effects under the assumption of "weak confounding" - limited dependence between confounders and observed variables.
+**Description**: Uses mutual information constraints to bound causal effects under the assumption of "weak confounding" - The confounder entropy is lower than some θ.

 **Mathematical Foundation**: